yaourdt/mgos-to-tasmota/README.md

 Before flashing this firmware, connect your device to a WIFI network with internet access.
 From your browser, open the update URL for your device from the table below.
-Replace `shellyip` with the IP address of your Shelly 1.
+Replace `shellyip` with the IP address of your Shelly.
 The device will restart one or two times and attempt to download Tasmota.
 If this download succeeds, the device will restart again, and you will see a new WIFI network labeled _tasmota-????_.
 This process should take no longer than 4 - 5 minutes,